Deeptiman/Alphabet-Learning-Android-Application/README.md

 # Alphabet Learning Android Application

-The application is an Odia letter handwriting practice app.
-It will be helpful for people to learn Odia letters handwriting.
+The application is an Odia letter learning app.
+It will be helpful for people to learn Odia letters writing.
 The app has a learning module, which will help to learn and understand the exact writing of an Odia letter.
 The app will give a rating after finishing each writing session.
 User can also check the history of their writing, whenever they want.

 ### Application Demo